nzffa/radiant-forum-extension/README.md

+Note: We are using this extension for group-only access reader created pages.
+We call this our "archive".

 # Forum

 This is a tidy but comprehensive forum implementation that plugs into radiant and supports both discussion forums and page comments.